Extract all data (useful for format conversion or compression change)

 Spherical Edges¶

 BigQuery GEOGRAPHY uses spherical geodesic edges (S2-based), meaning lines between points follow the shortest path on a sphere rather than planar straight lines.
-This is automatically reflected in the output GeoParquet metadata:
+This is automatically reflected in the output GeoParquet metadata for native GEOGRAPHY columns:

 {